bahrus/assign-gingerly/README.md

 # assign-gingerly

-This packpage provides a utility function for carefully merging one object into another.
+This package provides a utility function for carefully merging one object into another.

 It builds on Object.assign.
 It adds support for: